Sep9

 “Teaches how Jesus doesn’t want us to settle for a easy and comfortable life when He has something far better for us in Him.” ⇒ The same is true for us now and for eternity.
 Jesus is telling us to deny ourselves because he has a better way for us for this life…….(To be continued)

-“Even today, you can save your life by living a happy and safe existence.
+“Even today, you can Save your life by living a happy and safe existence. free from pain and discomfort.
 A life least demanding, least costly, least offending.
-Or you can live for Jesus and find true hope, peace, purpose, and fulfillment. ” ⇒ How often do we want to avoid the reproach, the hostility, the persecution, the intimation that goes along with being a Christian, so we clam up.
+Or you can give it away to Jesus and experience real peace, purpose, and fulfillment.” ⇒ How often do we want to avoid the reproach, the hostility, the persecution, the intimation that goes along with being a Christian, so we clam up.
 Are you the type of person who only serves Jesus up to the point it gets too painful then you bow out.
 Do you only follow Jesus up to the point that it starts to cost you something then you stop.
 That the sacrifice just isn’t worth it.
 When faced with a choice between Jesus and the comforts and pleasures of this life which will you choose?
 When faced with a choice between Jesus and the approval of others which will you choose?
 When faced with a choice between living for the world and living for Christ which will you choose?

 Additional Notes & Applications